zigbee-ju/Java/Bit Manipulation/5/README.md

-## Count set bits in an integer
+## Count number of trailing zeros in Binary representation of a number using Bitset
-Write an efficient program to count the number of 1s in the binary representation of an integer.
+Given a number.
+The task is to count the number of Trailing Zero in Binary representation of a number using bitset.

 ### Examples :

 ```
-Input : n = 6
+Input : N = 16
-Output : 2
+Output : 4
-Binary representation of 6 is 110 and has 2 set bits
+Binary representation of N is 1000.
+Therefore,
+number of zeroes at the end is 3.

-Input : n = 13
+Input : N = 8
 Output : 3
-Binary representation of 13 is 1101 and has 3 set bits
 ```